 - B.A., Department of English, University of California, Santa Barbara

-Alison L. McKee is a Professor in the Radio-Television Film program at San Jose State University.
-She specializes in American film history, theory, criticism, and research.
+Alison L. McKee is a Professor in the Radio-Television Film program at San José State University.
+She specializes in American film history, theory, and criticism.
 Professor McKee earned a B.A. and M.A in English from the University of California, Santa Barbara and went on to get a Ph.D. in film and media studies at UCLA, focusing particularly on film history, narrative, and gender issues in classical American cinema.
 She presents regularly at national and international conferences and is frequently invited to speak in the U.S. and abroad on her areas of expertise.
 She also writes and publishes romance under a pen name.

 In addition to teaching in the RTVF program, Professor McKee is a faculty advisor for SJSU's award-winning college radio station: 90.5 KSJS-FM.
 She has also taught and mentored graduate students in Theatre Arts and served as an Associate Director of the School of Music & Dance/RTVF-Theatre Arts/Animation & Illustration (2011-2012).